rubengamboa/4820-slides/ch04a-object-oriented-model.Rmd

 * Hibernate supports all three ways of defining tables from subclasses
 * It calls the methods
-  1. Table Per Subclass
+  1. Table Per Subclass (single-class)
-  2. Table Per Concrete Class
+  2. Table Per Concrete Class (single-class-per-path)
-  3. Table Per Hierarchy
+  3. Table Per Hierarchy (one table approach)
 * We'll make a class called Person that generalizes both Student and Faculty

 ---